Chris Trousdale: Personal life

 Trousdale was often private when it came to his personal affairs.
 Shortly after Dream Street broke up in 2002, he participated in an interview along with the other four members, and words of animosity and bitterness were said among all five with the four being against Trousdale and Trousdale against the four.
 As years went on, Trousdale would mention he still spoke to members such as Jesse McCartney; McCartney never confirmed he remained in touch with Trousdale nor have Ballinger or Galasso.
-Trousdale and Raposo would begin to build a new friendship with one another; often meeting while the two were in New York, as displayed on one another's Instagram accounts.
+Trousdale and Raposo would begin to build a new friendship with one another, often meeting while the two were in New York, as displayed on one another's Instagram accounts.

-Throughout the years, there were rumors of Trousdale's sexuality and although he supported LGBT rights, he, himself, never confirmed his sexuality.
+Throughout the years, there were rumors of Trousdale's sexuality and although he supported LGBT rights, he, himself, never publicly confirmed his sexuality.
 It was revealed in June 2019 from an interview with Famous Birthdays, Trousdale received his first kisses while on Broadway, from Ashley Tisdale and Lea Michele.
-In a 2020 interview, the crew and cast members of A New York Christmas Wedding said Trousdale was an "openly gay actor".
+In a 2020 interview after his death, the crew and cast members of A New York Christmas Wedding revealed that Trousdale was an "openly gay actor".

 Death

 On June 2, 2020, Trousdale died at a hospital in Burbank, California at the age of 34 from complications of an illness.
 It was stated that a strep infection had shut his body down and placed him in a coma.
 Although many sources stated that the death was from COVID-19 complications, including Trousdale's sister-in-law, Tracey Pask, his family and managers have stated the death was caused by an 'undisclosed illness' to various outlets.

-On June 11, 2020, what would have been his 35th birthday, his former Dream Street bandmates reunited online for a virtual acoustic performance of their song "It Happens Every Time" in Trousdale's memory.
+On June 11, 2020, what would have been his 35th birthday, his former Dream Street bandmates reunited online for a virtual acoustic performance of their song "It Happens Every Time" that is dedicated to Trousdale.
+The end of this video contains a written message: “In Loving Memory of Our Friend Chris”.

+On June 11, 2023, former Dream Street members Greg Raposo, Frankie J. Galasso, & Matt Ballinger released the single entitled, "Smile" on what would have been his 38th birthday in honor of him.